Half-million infected worldwide as economic toll rises

-As the number of infections worldwide reached a half-million and deaths climbed past 23,000, the damage to people’s livelihoods and their well-being from the effort to flatten the rising curve started to come into focus.
+As the number of cases worldwide topped a half-million and deaths climbed past 24,000, the damage to people’s livelihoods and their well-being from the effort to flatten the rising curve started to come into focus.

 In India, where the country’s 1.3 billion people were under orders to stay home, legions of poor were suddenly thrown out of work, and many families were left struggling for something to eat.